-- 7-19.
+7-19.
 Adjustment Of Propeller Governor.
-(Woodward) (Refer to Figure 7-4.) - a.
-Start the engine in accordance with the directions given in Owner's Operating Manual and allow to warm up. - b.
+(Woodward) (Refer to Figure 7-4.)

+a.
+Start the engine in accordance with the directions given in Owner's Operating Manual and allow to warm up.

+b.
 Push the "PROPELLER" cockpit control as far forward as it will go.
-At this position the governor speed adjusting control lever will be against the hi-rpm fine adjusting screw. - c.
+At this position the governor speed adjusting control lever will be against the hi-rpm fine adjusting screw.

+c.
 Observe engine speed.
 Adjust the governor speed by means of the fine adjustment screw for 2700 rpm.
 To do this, release the fasteners and lift the left side engine cowling.
-Release the speed control lever clamp screw (4) and move the lever relative to the cover serrations.
-One serration movement in a clockwise direction produces a decrease in speed of 100 rpm; one serration counter-clockwise increases the speed 100 rpm.
-One revolution of the hi-rpm fine adjustment screw in a clockwise direction decreases engine speed 25 rpm, counter-clockwise rotation increases engine speed 25 rpm, for each revolution of the screw. - d.
+Release the speed control lever clamp screw (4) and move the lever relative to the cover servations.
+One servation movement in a clockwise direction produces a decrease in speed of 100 rpm; one servation counter-clockwise increases the speed 100 rpm.
+One revolution of the hi-rpm fine adjustment screw in a clockwise direction decreases engine speed 25 rpm, counter-clockwise rotation increases engine speed 25 rpm, for each revolution of the screw.

+d.
 After setting the engine rpm at 2700, tighten the control lever clamping screw, and run the self-locking nut on the fine adjustment screw against the stop ring projection.
-Then safety-wire the head of the screw to the projection. - e.
+Then safety-wire the head of the screw to the projection.

+e.
 With the high RPM adjustment complete, the control system should be adjusted so that the governor control arm will contact the high RPM stop when the cockpit control is 062 of an inch from its full forward stop.
 To adjust the control travel, disconnect the control cable end from the governor control arm, loosen the cable end jam nut and rotate the end to obtain the desired control clearance.
-Reconnect the cable end and tighten jam nut. - f.
-It is usually only necessary to adjust the high RPM setting of the governor control system, as the action automatically takes care of the positive high pitch setting. - g.
+Reconnect the cable end and tighten jam nut.

+f.
+It is usually only necessary to adjust the high RPM setting of the governor control system, as the action automatically takes care of the positive high pitch setting.

+g.
 Fasten the cowling on both sides.

 FIGURE 7-5.
-HARTZELL PROPELLER GOVERNOR ADJUSTMENT POINTS

-7-20 Adjustment of Propeller Governor.
+HARTZELL PROPELLER GOVERNOR ADJUSTMENT POINTS 7-20 Adjustment of Propeller Governor.
 (Hartzell) (Refer to Figure 7-5)

-b.
+a Start the engine in accordance with the directions given in the Owner's Flight Manual and allow to warm up b.
 Push the "PROPELLER" cockpit control as far as it will go At this position the governor speed adjusting control lever will be against the hi-rpm fine adjusting screw c.
-Observe engine speed Adjust the governor by means of the fine adjustment screw for 2700 rpm.
-To do this, release the fasteners and lift the side engine cowling.
-Loosen the fine adjustment screw locknut and turn the hi-rpm fine adjustment screw in a clockwise direction to decrease engine speed and a counterclockwise rotation to increase engine speed.
-One revolution of the fine adjustment screw increases or decreases the propeller speed approximately 15 RPM.

-d After setting the engine rpm at 2700, run the self-locking nut on the fine adjustment screw against the base projection to lock.
+Observe engine speed Adjust the governor by means of the fine adjustment screw for 2700 rpm To do this, release the fasteners and lift the side engine cowling Loosen the fine adjustment screw locknut and turn the hi-rpm fine adjustment screw in a clockwise direction to decrease engine speed and a counterclockwise rotation to increase engine speed One revolution of the fine adjustment screw increases or decreases the propeller speed approximately 15 RPM d After setting the engine rpm at 2700, run the self-locking nut on the fine adjustment screw against the base projection to lock.